 If mode is QUERY_BY_REGION_WAIT, the GL will also wait for occlusion query results and discard rendering commands if the result of the occlusion query is zero.
-If the query result is non-zero, subsequent rendering commands are executed, but the GL may discard the results of the commands for any region of the framebuffer that did not contribute to the sample count in the specified occlusion query.
+If the query result is non-zero, subsequent rendering commands are executed, but the GL may discard the results of the commands for any region of the frame-buffer that did not contribute to the sample count in the specified occlusion query.
 Any such discarding is done in an implementation-dependent manner, but the rendering command results may not be discarded for any samples that contributed to the occlusion query sample count.
-If mode is QUERY_BY_REGION_NO_WAIT, the GL operates as in QUERY_BY_REGION_WAIT, but may choose to uncondition-ally execute the subsequent rendering commands without waiting for the query to complete.
+If mode is QUERY_BY_REGION_NO_WAIT, the GL operates as in QUERY_BY_REGION_WAIT, but may choose to unconditionally execute the subsequent rendering commands without waiting for the query to complete.

-If BeginConditionalRender is called while conditional rendering is in progress, or if EndConditionalRender is called while conditional rendering is not in progress, the error INVALID_OPERATION is generated.
-The error INVALID_VALUE is generated if id is not the name of an existing query object.
-The error INVALID_OPERATION is generated if id is the name of a query object with a target other than SAMPLES_PASSED, or id is the name of a query currently in progress.
+If BeginConditionalRender is called while conditional rendering is in progress, the error INVALID_OPERATION is generated.
+If id is not the name of an existing query object, the error INVALID_VALUE is generated.
+If id is the name of a query object with a target other than SAMPLES_PASSED or ANY_SAMPLES_PASSED, or if id is the name of a query currently in progress, the error INVALID_OPERATION is generated.
+If EndConditionalRender is called while conditional rendering is not in progress, the error INVALID_OPERATION is generated.

-2.19 Transform Feedback
+2.20 Transform Feedback

-In transform feedback mode, attributes of the vertices of transformed primitives processed by a vertex shader, or primitives generated by a geometry shader if one is active, are written out to one or more buffer objects.
+In transform feedback mode, attributes of the vertices of transformed primitives passed to the transform feedback stage are written out to one or more buffer objects.
 The vertices are fed back after vertex color clamping, but before flatshading and clipping.
-If a geometry shader is active, the vertices recorded are those emitted from the geometry shader.
 The transformed vertices may be optionally discarded after being stored into one or more buffer objects, or they can be passed on down to the clipping stage for further processing.
 The set of attributes captured is determined when a program is linked.